-Beginning July 1, 2015, the Department will place each MCO at risk for five percent (5%) of the MHT program capitation payment by withholding that amount from the monthly MHT capitation paid to the MCO by the Department under Article III, 7.2.
+Beginning July 1, 2014, the Department will place each MCO at risk for five percent (5%) of the capitation payment by withholding that amount from the monthly capitation paid to the MCO by the Department under Article III, 7.2.
 The Department will follow the measures and methodology outlined below and in Article III, 6.2 of this contract.

-The MCO will receive a portion of the withheld MHT program capitation if it meets or exceeds the targeted benchmark on the selected performance measures or targets.
-Each measure is worth up to 0.625percent of the MHT capitation based on the MCO's performance, using the following evaluation system:
+The MCO will receive a portion of the withheld capitation if it meets or exceeds the targeted benchmark on the selected performance measures or targets.
+Each measure is worth up to 1.0 percent (1%) of the capitation based on the MCO's performance, using the following evaluation system:

-Percentage of Total Capitation Payment Earned Back per Measure Target/Goal 0.00% Under the targeted benchmark 0.3125% Equal to the targeted benchmark 0.3750% Greater than or equal to 1 percentage point above the targeted benchmark 0.4375% Greater than or equal to 2 percentage points above the targeted benchmark 0.5000% Greater than or equal to 3 percentage points above the targeted benchmark 0.5625% Greater than or equal to 4 percentage points above the targeted benchmark 0.6250% Greater than or equal to 5 percentage points above the targeted benchmark
+Percentage of Capitation Payment Earned Back per Measure Target/Goal 0.00% Under the targeted benchmark 0.50% Equal to the targeted benchmark 0.60% Greater than or equal to 1 percentage point above the targeted benchmark 0.70% Greater than or equal to 2 percentage points above the targeted benchmark 0.80% Greater than or equal to 3 percentage points above the targeted benchmark 0.90% Greater than or equal to 4 percentage points above the targeted benchmark 1.00% Greater than or equal to 5 percentage points above the targeted benchmark

-The first pay out under the performance withhold program will occur no later than November 2016 and will be based on MCO performance during calendar year 2015.
-During SFY16, the MCOs must begin measuring all of the selected measures for the performance withhold program.
+The first pay out under the performance withhold program will occur no later than November 2015 and will be based on MCO performance during calendar year 2014.
+During SFY15, the MCOs must begin measuring all of the selected measures for the performance withhold program.
 The following measures and benchmarks were identified for the program:

 Performance Measures Targeted Benchmark Data Collection Method / Methodology 1.
-Well-Child Visits in the 3rd, 4th, 5th, and 6th Years of Life National Medicaid Average from 2015NCQA Quality Compass 16 Healthcare Effectiveness Data and Information Set (HEDIS) 2.
-Adolescent Well-Care Visits National Medicaid Average from 2015 NCQA Quality Compass HEDIS Immunizations for Adolescents - Combination 1 National Medicaid Average from 2015 NCQA Quality Compass HEDIS 4.
-Medication Management for People With Asthma (75% Compliance) - Ages 5 to 64 National Medicaid Average from 2015 NCQA Quality Compass HEDIS
+Well-Child Visits in the 3rd, 4th, 5th, and 6th Years of Life National Medicaid Average from 2014 NCQA Quality Compass 13 Healthcare Effectiveness Data and Information Set (HEDIS) 2.
+Adolescent Well-Care Visits National Medicaid Average from 2014 NCQA Quality Compass HEDIS

-16 The 2015 NCQA Quality Compass lists calendar year 2014 rates.
+13 The 2014 NCQA Quality Compass lists calendar year 2013 rates.